spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 ### content.execution

-For orca type events, this is the corrent execution that has the entire pipeline execution.
+For orca type events, this is the current execution that has the entire pipeline execution.